manuelgassjimdo/slate/slate/source/index.html.md

 search: true
 ---

-# Introduction
+# API Reference

-Welcome to the **Business Platform API documentation** from **Jimdo**.
+Welcome to the **Business Platform API documentation** at **Jimdo**.
 Within this documentation you will find a comprehensive description on how to interact with our various API endpoints, that you can ultimately use our shared services to generate value to your users.

+The Business Platform API is organized around **[Apache Thrift](https://en.wikipedia.org/wiki/Apache_Thrift)**.
+Thrift’s rapid binary serialization and countless languages makes it a solid standard as interface language for company wide usage.

+Our API supports multiple protocols like binary protocol, JSON or XML.
+It uses standard HTTP response codes, authentication, and verbs.

 We have language bindings in Shell, Ruby, Python, and JavaScript!
-You can view code examples in the dark area to the right, and you can switch the programming language of the examples with the tabs in the top right.
+You can view code examples in the dark boxes to the right, and you can switch the programming language of the examples with the tabs in the top right.

-This example API documentation page was created with [Slate](https://github.com/slatedocs/slate).
-Feel free to edit it and use it as a base for your own API's documentation.

 # Authentication